OnlyMihir/StartupPortfolio/README.md

 # StartupPortfolio

+### This project developed to learn Machine Learning using Python during my Master of Computer Applications(MCA) degree course 2nd year.

 Using Machine Learning Algorithms to predict median salary to be given to a new employee and ingest portfolios of various startups and choose the best startup among them in terms of efficient utilization of resources by a startup and alsoe be able to predict an industry standard salary to be given to a new joining entrant.